-Just as you need your stepladder to be your stable base in order to paint effectively, your upper body needs a stable core in order to carry out your daily tasks with minimum effort and no strain on your body.
+Just as you need your stepladder to be your stable base in order to paint effectively, your body needs core strength to provide core stability in order to carry out your daily tasks with minimum effort and no strain on your body.

 These are some signs that your child may be struggling with weak core muscles:

-But sometimes our kids need some more specific, targeted activities to encourage optimum development of the core and shoulder girdle muscles.
-I have put together a few helpful tips and photographed activities on my website that you can easily do at home... check them out!
+I have put together a few helpful tips and photographed core strength activities on my website that you can easily do at home.